Microbiological research example

 • Warning: sensitive foods (fresh fish) will need to be stored between 0-2 degrees Celcius.
 Perishables should be transported in sealed containers to protect them from leakage.

 Sampling takes place with the agency.
 Products are examined after production and at the end of the THT.
 All this is done with article 2073 as a guideline.
 The results are evaluated and any trends are examined.
-If certain products/product do not comply, improvement measures are taken:
+If certain products/product groups do not comply, improvement measures are taken:

 • Product modification;